-a.
+- a.
 Motions Hearings: each party must provide a copy of its exhibits to opposing counsel or any pro se party two business days before the hearing.
-Each party must provide a copy of its exhibits (one flash drive and two notebooks) to the Courtroom deputy on the day of the hearing.

-b.
-Trial: each party must provide a copy of its exhibits (one flash drive and two notebooks) to the Courtroom Deputy on the morning of the first day of trial.
+Each party must provide a copy of its exhibits (one flash drive and two notebooks) to the Courtroom deputy on the day of the hearing. - b.
+Trial: each party must provide one USB flash drive and two exhibit notebooks, one containing the original exhibits and one containing copies of the exhibits for the Court, to the Courtroom Deputy on the morning of the first day of trial.
+The following information should appear on the cover of each notebook: (i) caption, (ii) nature of the proceeding, (iii) scheduled date and time, and (iv) "original" or "copy."